Homewood Campus of Johns Hopkins University: Lacrosse Museum and National Hall of Fame

-The Lacrosse Museum and National Hall of Fame, maintained by US Lacrosse, is on the Homewood campus adjacent to the home field for the lacrosse teams, Homewood Field.
+The Lacrosse Museum and National Hall of Fame, maintained by US Lacrosse, was on the Homewood campus adjacent to the home field for the lacrosse teams, Homewood Field, until 2016.
 Johns Hopkins lacrosse teams have represented the United States in international competition.
-At the 1928 Summer Olympics in Amsterdam and 1932 Los Angeles Summer Olympics lacrosse demonstration events Hopkins represented the US and team members received Olympic Gold Medals.
+At the 1928 Summer Olympics in Amsterdam and 1932 Los Angeles Summer Olympics lacrosse demonstration events Hopkins represented the US and team members received Olympic gold medals.
 This was the only such accolade in the history of US college sports.
 They have also gone to Melbourne, Australia to win the 1974 World Lacrosse Championship.